 Edge computing scales up, too.
 Industry application frameworks like NVIDIA Metropolis and AI applications from third parties run atop of the NVIDIA EGX platform for optimal performance.

-Benefits of Edge Computing for AI
+Edge Computing for Automakers and Manufacturers

 Factories, retailers, manufacturers and automakers are generating sensor data that can be used in a cross-referenced fashion to improve services.